60 Second Lemon Law Assessment™

 Whichever comes first is your deadline.
 If your warranty lasts 3 years but you are already past the one-year delivery mark, you may still be covered if you reported the issue within that first year.
 This is why documenting problems early is critical.

 The defect or condition must impair the use or value of the vehicle.
-Michigan courts have recognized many types of qualifying defects, including:
+Many types of defects may qualify, including but not limited to:

 Safety-related defects: